Skip to content

 Kubernetes

-DataKit running on Kubernetes can be configured as follows:
+DataKit runs on Kubernetes and can be configured in the following way.

 • Metrics

-Use the KubernetesPrometheus collector to collect Prometheus metrics.
+Use the KubernetesPrometheus collector to collect Prometheus Metric information.

 Edit datakit.yaml and add the apisix.conf part in the ConfigMap.